This ultimate summer bucket list is full of cheap and fun summer activities for kids!

 The thought of drinking iced lemonade conjures images of lazing around on a hammock with your favorite book or lounging by the pool with friends enjoying the afternoon sun.
-If you can recreate then, that would be great, but a nice ice-cold glass of lemonade will be enough to cross this off your summer bucket list!
+Try to do that, but even just a nice ice-cold glass of lemonade will be enough to cross this off your summer bucket list!

 Spread a blanket down outside and head out to look at the stars.
 For the more curious among you, you can google your area beforehand to find out which constellations should be more invisible in your area.

-Watch the stars at night and then head out by day to get some rays!
-Spread a blanket out in your yard or porch, grab a nice and fun novel and enjoy!
+Watch the stars at night and then head out during the day to get some rays!
+Spread a blanket out in your yard or porch, grab a nice and fun novel, and enjoy!
 Don’t forget to slather on that sunscreen and drink a lot of water (or ice-cold lemonade!).

 Go to a Waterpark or Make Your Own

 Have a waterpark near you?
 Grab your towels and bathing suits, and enjoy zipping down the slides.
 Don’t have one close to you, or looking to save some money?